coderheck/Tria-OS-Docs/FeatureLib.md

 # Tria.OS Features Library

-## NOTE: DO NOT USE ANY FEATURES LABELED AS "DEPRECATED".
+## NOTE: DO NOT USE ANY FEATURES LABELED AS "DEPRECATED"

 ## Lighting (DEPRECATED)